Annapolis Maryland, USA Travel Guide

 Present specific documents upon arrival.

-No special permits for tourism.
+No extra permits needed for tourism.

 Valid photo ID for United States Naval Academy access (age 16+).
 This aligns with standard security for military installations.